 Unfortunately, not right now.
 We’re working on more funding streams, but at the moment if you work for a large NGO in any capacity, then they would have to pay for your Bootcamp place.

-Our residential trainings take place at Gilwell Park.
-Gilwell Park is a training and events venue with on-site, hotel-style accommodation, located in Epping Forest.
+The Bootcamps for 2019 will take place at Gilwell Park.
+Gilwell Park is a training and events venue with onsite, hotel-style accommodations located deep in Epping Forest.
 It is easy to get to from London (only a short drive from Chingford Station).
 Highlights include:

 - Beautiful, tranquil location and training spaces

 - A rural environment only a stone’s throw from London

 - Onsite mosque and other places of worship

 - Experienced catering staff that can accommodate a wide variety of dietary requirements